fadwaalhady2-sys/Emergency-dept-analysis/README.md

 ### Correlation Heatmap: Duration vs. Heart Rate
 ![Correlation Analysis](download(6).png)
 This heatmap visualizes the correlation between patient stay duration and heart rate.
 The analysis shows a negligible relationship (-0.09) between these two variables, suggesting that heart rate is not a primary driver of stay duration in this dataset.
+## Source Code
+You can view the full analysis notebook here: [Click here to view the notebook](Untitled2.ipynb)